-The thickness of PU or TPU coatings is usually expressed in decimal millimetres – typically between 0.01 mm and 0.15 mm, though it is rarely advertised in product descriptions.
+The thickness of PU or TPU coatings is usually expressed in decimal millimetres, though it is rarely advertised in product descriptions.

 In America, fabric and coating weights are often described in ounces (oz), which indicates the weight of one square yard of the fabric (1 oz per square yard = 33.9 grams per square metre).
 The weights of fabrics with coatings are sometimes notated something like “1/3.9 oz”, which would be a 3.9 oz fabric with a 1 oz coating.
 It gives you a sense of the total weight per square yard (4.9 oz, in this example), and how thick the coating is relative to the fabric itself.

 There are several types of weave you might come across when reading fabric descriptions, such as ripstop (a square or diamond pattern made by weaving thicker strands into the fabric to help stop rips from propagating – common in tents, backpacks and other lightweight outdoor gear), oxford (a tiny checkered pattern made by bundles of threads criss-crossing each other – common in fabrics heavier than about 200D), taffeta (each strand is woven separately, producing no pattern other than an extremely fine criss-cross – like silk and waterproof-breathable jackets).
 Cordura is a brand name pack cloth, and pack cloth is a generic term for tough fabrics, which generally have an oxford weave.
 Ballistic nylon is also a term used to describe tough, heavy nylon fabric with an oxford weave.
 Cordura, pack cloth, and ballistic nylon are commonly used in high-wear, high-stress applications such as luggage straps.

-I also did some research into the new non-woven, ultra lightweight, high-tech polymers such as Cuben Fiber and Dyneema.
-Unfortunately, they are not very puncture-resistant, despite being very strong under tension, so while they are great for tents, sails, and dirigibles, they aren’t really suitable for packrafts.
+I also did some research into the new non-woven, ultra lightweight, high-tech polymers such as Cuben Fiber, (now called Dyneema).
+Unfortunately, they are not very puncture-resistant, despite being very strong under tension, so while they are great for tents, sails, and lighter-than-air craft, they aren’t really suitable for packrafts.
 They are also extremely expensive.